![]() deutsches Glossar |

 A signal that governs train movements.
 This term

-is used by railroads outside of North America to distinguish
+is used by railways outside of North America to distinguish

 these signals from shunting signals.